-Once the residence of Count Johan Maurits van Nassau-Siegen, a scion of the ruling House of Orange, this small but delightful neoclassical mansion from 1637 sits astride the Hofvijver lake just outside the Binnenhof complex.
-One of the greatest art galleries in The Netherlands, it was completed in 1644 to the designs of Jacob van Campen.
-The main facade of the Mauritshuis was extensively refashioned according to his original specs, and the pediments and delicate plasterwork are once more gleaming.
-A new foyer and underground galleries now connect the museum with the Art Deco-style Royal Dutch Shell Wing, more than doubling exhibition space.
+One of the greatest art galleries in The Netherlands the Mauritshuis was once the residence of Count Johan Maurits van Nassau-Siegen, a scion of the ruling House of Orange.
+This small but delightful neoclassical mansion from 1637 sits astride the Hofvijver lake just outside the Binnenhof complex.
+In recent years, a modern foyer and underground galleries were added to connect the museum with the newer Art Deco-style Royal Dutch Shell Wing, more than doubling exhibition space.

 The Galerij Prins Willem V (Buitenhof 33; [tel] 070/302-3435; Tues–Sun noon–5pm) is a separate annex to the Mauritshuis.
 There are few internationally known works, but look out for Jan Steen’s shiver-inducing “The Toothpuller” (1651), and give thanks for modern dentistry techniques.